plon/illinispots/README.md

 - **Class Data**: Sourced from the [Course Explorer](https://courses.illinois.edu/).
 This includes information about when classes meet, which is used to determine room occupancy.
 For more details on the data collection process, please refer to the [data-pipeline README](data-pipeline/README.MD).
 - **Building Hours**: Sourced from the [Facility Scheduling and Resources](https://operations.illinois.edu/facility-scheduling-and-resources/daily-event-summaries/).
 - **Library Data**: Sourced from UIUC Library's [Room Reservation System](https://uiuc.libcal.com/allspaces).

+To provide availability information that is more accurate than static class schedules alone, illiniSpots incorporates data for other university-booked events.
+This data is fetched and updated periodically.

 - **Daily Events**: Sourced from the [Tableau Daily Event Summary](https://tableau.admin.uillinois.edu/views/DailyEventSummary/DailyEvents).

 ## Core Algorithm